Lines of amity: Significance

 The lines represented an important tension between Britain and their colonies in the 18th century.
 The expanse of the Atlantic only furthered the cultural, political, and social differences between Europe and the New World.
 The lines established a division between domestic European affairs and the happenings in the Americas.
 Namely, that the turmoil and conflict west of the lines were confined there, whereas the powerful orchestrators of international relations stayed in Europe.

 Actions beyond the newly drawn lines of amity would not be considered a violation of international peace.
 As a result, they exacerbated the legal differences between Europe and its colonies.
-By separating the conflicts that happened outside of Europe, extraterritorial violence didn't interrupt the peace of interstate treaties.
+By separating the conflicts that happened outside of Europe, extraterritorial violence did not interrupt the peace of interstate treaties.
 The lines allowed for European powers to declare war and fight for territory overseas while maintaining "amity" at home.
 This phenomenon is often referred to as: "no peace beyond the line."
 While primarily fictive and not written in any formal treaty, they effectively created two different systems of foreign relations: that of the European mainland and that of their colonies.

 Since international law was void west of the lines, the lines marked a shift in the necessity to maintain negotiations between world powers.
 The foundations of international order began to be laid when powers dissociated their federal government structures, from that of their colonies.
 Everyone beyond the lines were subjects, not citizens.
 The lines forced European politicians and monarchs to question to what extend they should, and were able, to restrict the political freedom and autonomy of colonies thousands of miles away.
 As a result, both Britain's imperial identity and national institutions are impacted by power-struggles from the age of colonialism.